elsiechu0402/portfolio3_operations_simulation/docs/index.md

 <div class="results-explanation" markdown="1">

-Table 5 and Figures 6 and 7 show how the baseline resource configuration performed under four different demand levels, with average interarrival times of (6.0, 5.0, 4.0, and 3.5 minutes).
+Table 5 and Figures 6–7 show how the baseline resource configuration performed under four different demand levels, with average interarrival times of 6.0, 5.0, 4.0, and 3.5 minutes.
 As the average interarrival time decreased from **6.0 minutes** to **3.5 minutes**, the demand level increased.
 The results show that average total waiting time increased sharply from **28.610 minutes** to **101.439 minutes**, while average completion time increased substantially from **46.696 minutes** to **119.509 minutes**.
 However, throughput increased only slightly from **71.867 orders** to **77.867 orders**, showing that the baseline system was approaching its capacity limit as demand increased.

 </div>

 ## 6. Discussion

-The baseline results show that packing was the main bottleneck because the packer had the highest utilization (**0.947**) and packing had the longest average waiting time (**42.093 minutes**).
-Therefore, adding one picker or one shipping station did not produce a meaningful improvement because neither change increased capacity at the packing stage.
+The baseline results show that packing was the main bottleneck because the packer had the highest utilization of **0.947** and packing had the longest average waiting time of **42.093 minutes**.
+Adding one picker or one shipping station did not produce a meaningful improvement because neither change increased capacity at the packing stage.
 Their throughput and waiting-time results remained close to the baseline.

 After one packer was added, average total waiting time decreased from **49.680 minutes** to **8.643 minutes**, while average completion time decreased from **67.781 minutes** to **26.716 minutes**.
 This shows that increasing capacity at the actual bottleneck was much more effective than adding resources to other stages.
-Under Add One Packer, shipping had the highest utilization (**0.764**), while picking had the longest waiting time (**5.307 minutes**).
+Under Add One Packer, shipping had the highest utilization of **0.764**, while picking had the longest waiting time of **5.307 minutes**.
 Because these two indicators pointed to different stages, the results did not identify one single dominant new bottleneck.
-Under Balanced Capacity, shipping became both the highest-utilization resource (**0.772**) and the longest-wait stage (**4.967 minutes**), showing that shipping became the clearest new bottleneck in this scenario.
+Under Balanced Capacity, shipping became both the highest-utilization resource (**0.772**) and the longest-wait stage (**4.967 minutes**), making it the clearest new bottleneck.

-The sensitivity analysis also shows that the baseline system became less stable as demand increased.
+The sensitivity analysis also shows that the baseline system became less effective as demand increased.
 When the average interarrival time decreased from **6.0 minutes** to **3.5 minutes**, average total waiting time increased sharply from **28.610 minutes** to **101.439 minutes**, while throughput increased only slightly from **71.867 orders** to **77.867 orders**.
-These results show that warehouse resources should be added based on the actual bottleneck rather than increasing capacity at every stage.
+Overall, these results show that warehouse resources should be added based on the actual bottleneck rather than at every stage.
 They also show that capacity planning should consider how the bottleneck may shift after the original constraint is removed.

 ## 7. Limitations

 1. The model parameters were based on simulated assumptions rather than real warehouse data, so the results may not fully represent actual warehouse operations.
 2. The model only included picking, packing, and shipping, without considering equipment failures, employee breaks, order priorities, rework, or differences in order complexity.
-3. The analysis compared only 5 staffing configurations and tested 4 demand levels under the baseline resources.
+3. The analysis compared only five staffing configurations and tested four demand levels under the baseline resource configuration.
 4. The model did not include labor or equipment costs, so the results cannot directly identify the most cost-effective resource configuration.

 ## 8. Conclusion

 This project used discrete-event simulation to identify warehouse bottlenecks and compare different staffing configurations.
 In the baseline system, packing was the main bottleneck, with packer utilization of **0.947** and an average packing waiting time of **42.093 minutes**.
 Among the three single-resource addition scenarios, Add One Packer produced the largest improvement, reducing average total waiting time to **8.643 minutes**.
-Balanced Capacity achieved the best overall performance among the five tested resource configurations, with the highest throughput (**92.733 orders**) and the lowest total waiting time (**6.737 minutes**).
+Balanced Capacity achieved the best overall performance among the five tested resource configurations, with the highest throughput of **92.733 orders** and the lowest total waiting time of **6.737 minutes**.
 The sensitivity analysis shows that the baseline system approached its capacity limit as demand increased.
 Overall, the simulation provides useful decision support for warehouse staffing and capacity planning.

 ## 9. Tools
 <div class="tools-list">